HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 # HunterTwoOneOne.github.io
-*Long, Nathanael H. || For Comments, Questions, & concerns - nathanaellong@nathanaellong.com*
+*Long, Nathanael H. || For Comments, Questions, & Concerns -- nathanaellong@nathanaellong.com*

 ***This is my personal account, however this repository is specific for my course at Wake Tech.***